-The advent of the NLP algorithm Google BERT means that including stacks of exact-match keywords in every piece of content is no longer entirely necessary, with emphasis being placed on the quality of language, structure and overall use of terminology.
-With that said, classic best-practice for keyword placement (e.g. titles, headings and intros) still applies.
+The advent of the NLP algorithm Google BERT means that including stacks of exact-match keywords in every piece of content is no longer entirely necessary, with the emphasis being placed on the quality of language, structure, and overall use of terminology.
+With that said, classic best-practice for keyword placement (e.g. titles, headings, and intros) still apply.

 The most important thing, however, is having a strong list of topics with keywords to explore with your content.